-Starting from March 2020, our MENA Scholarships will be attainable at the Johns Hopkins Bloomburg School of Public Health.
+Starting from March 2020, our MENA Scholarships will be attainable at the Johns Hopkins Bloomberg School of Public Health.

 Eligibility for Our Programmes

 Applicants should be normally a national of the following countries: Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, Yemen; and a resident in one of the aforementioned countries, with the exception of refugees.
 Applicants with dual citizenships will not be considered.

 Evidence of academic, research and/or professional merit (demonstrated through reference letters)

 Demonstration of future promise (demonstrated through a letter of intent, interviews, and other required essays)

 Proof of financial need

 Applicants must already be granted acceptance in one of our partner/listed universities (for a Master's Program)